ExpressLRS/Docs/docs/software/mavlink.md

     **CURRENTLY IN DEVELOPMENT** -
     As of update 8.0, which is currently not released yet, INAV has support for proper MAVLink integrations.
 Until then, refer to the Betaflight tab.

     For the below steps, when a UART connection is mentioned, it will be written as `UARTx`.
-Replace `x` with the uart number you are using.
+Replace `x` with the UART number you are using.

     1. In the Ports tab, set the UARTx `Telemetry Protocol` to `MAVLink`, and the baud rate to `460800`.
 Make sure `RX Serial` is disabled.
     1. In the Receiver tab, set the Receiver type to `SERIAL` and the `Serial Receiver Provider` to `MAVLink`.
 Leave inverted & half-duplex `disabled`.